-I love the five sisters in the All-of-a-kind Family, who have to share one bedroom in a tenement apartment in Manhattan, New York in the early 1900's.
+I love the five sisters in the All-of-a-kind Family, who have to share one bedroom in a tenement apartment in Manhattan, N.Y., in the early 1900s.
 You'll want to be part of this family because they make everything fun—even dusting the apartment, eating their vegetables and earning a little money.

 You can't talk about books featuring sisters without talking about The Penderwicks.
 Join Rosalind, Skye, Jane and Batty for a summer full of fun adventures, and some misadventures, on the beautiful Arundel estate.